inchworks/picinch/docs/manage-pages.md

 1. Pages can be referenced by `https://<your-domain>/info/name.sub` from other websites or by `/info/name.sub` in links from local pages.
 Omit the leading `.` for a sub-page without a menu item.

+Note:

-Note that when a top level menu item has drop-down menu items it has no main page.
+1. When a top level menu item has drop-down menu items it has no main page.

+1. For a sub-page of the home page use `Home.sub`.

 It is also possible to add static pages using Go templates.
 These take more effort to understand and change, but give full control over page layouts. [&#8658; Customisation]({{ site.baseurl }}{% link customisation.md %}).